WHAT TO EXPECT

 At the doors you will be greeted by a volunteer greeter, and handed a bulletin for the service of worship.
-Professional nursery care is available and the greeter or signs will direct you to the nursery room located in the basement should you desire to use this service.
+Nursery care is available and the greeter or signs will direct you to the nursery room located in the basement should you desire to use this service.
 Upon entering enter the sanctuary, please select a seat anywhere you want.
 There are no assigned seats, so feel welcome to choose a place you desire .

 The worship service begins with a congregation member offering the first words of welcome and a few announcements about events in the upcoming week.
 Following a responsive call to worship, we sing a hymn of praise together.
 The words to the music can be found in the pew hymnals and are also found on the screen.
 Our services contain both traditional and contemporary music.
 Twice a month an active choir sings, as well as vocal and instrumental soloists on special occasions.

 After we sing we Share the Peace of Christ, as we greet one another in love.
 This is a lively time in the service of shaking hands and saying hello to those around us.